helsingborg-stad/active-directory-api-wp-integration/README.md

 - AD_BULK_IMPORT_REASSIGN_USERNAME: Reassign content of deleted users to this username.
 Will fallback to first user if not set or the user is missing.
 - AD_BULK_IMPORT_PROPAGATE: Propagate users on the whole network of blogs (default to true).

+# Options Auto Create Users
+These options creates a user on the site if it exists in active directory on signon.

+- AD_AUTOCREATE_USER: Turn on or off auto signup (true/false)
+- AD_AUTOCREATE_ROLE: Default role to assign new users (default to "subscriber")

 * Be careful setting these options.
 All of them are not compatible.
 For instance: You cannot save the password, and generate a random password.
 ** Ad upodate meta should be set in order to enable ad_meta_prefix constant.

 # Filters
 Filter the meta keys stored in the database.